rosenloecher-it/prend/README.md

 - At moment the code is provided only as sample project, not as python package.
 - This is a very early version, so I expect some API changes...
 - There are lots of different devices available for OpenHAB.
 Each of them could provide different values and types which could lead to unexpected behavior.
+- No service script is provided so far to run it as system daemon.

 ## Motivation